mmmorris1975/aws-runas/docs/ssm.md

 ### EC2 Target Resolution

 The SSM session API requires that you know the EC2 instance ID in order to establish a session with it.
-You are free to use instance IDs, but aws-runas also allows other, friendlier, methods to resolve additional instance attributes to an instance ID.
+You are free to use instance IDs, but aws-runas also provides other, friendlier, methods to resolve additional instance attributes to an instance ID.
 If the target argument does not look like an EC2 instance ID, the following methods will be used in an attempt to find the desired instance ID: